by Mariam Qureshi

 Photo Credit: Pexels

-Besides the influence of international events such as the COVID-19 pandemic and the Ukraine War, the Sri Lankan economic crisis has at least three local causes: the Sinhalese-Tamil ethnic discord that has defined Sri Lanka’s domestic political landscape for almost the entirety of its existence since 1948; the populist economic policies of Gotabaya Rajapaksa; and despite its traditionally non-aligned stance and strategic location, Sri Lanka’s inability to fully capitalise on the regional power competition between India and China.
+Besides the influence of international events such as the COVID-19 pandemic and the Ukraine War, the Sri Lankan economic crisis has at least three local causes: the Sinhalese-Tamil ethnic discord that has defined Sri Lanka’s domestic political landscape for almost the entirety of its existence since 1948; the populist economic policies of Gotabaya Rajapaksa; and despite its traditionally non-aligned stance and strategic location, Sri Lanka’s inability to fully capitalize on the regional power competition between India and China.

 The Island State and the Major Powers

 India and China have been competing for influence in the “Indo-Pacific” through investments in the economies and security of the region's smaller states.
-These states hedge between both powers to maximise their benefits.
+These states hedge between both powers to maximize their benefits.
 The U.S. is not immune to developments in the region either.
 It aims to work with its network of allies to create a “free and open Indo-Pacific that is more connected, prosperous, secure and resilient”; a strategy to counter China’s growing sphere of influence in the Indian Ocean.

 China seeks to secure its interests and expand its regional and global influence through its Belt and Road Initiative (BRI).
 Under the BRI, China invests in shipping ports and infrastructure projects in states across continents.
-But through this strategy (coined by U.S. researchers as the String of Pearls), China appears to encircle and contain India in the region by dominating small states in its backyard.
+But through this strategy (coined by some U.S. researchers as the String of Pearls), China appears to encircle and contain India in the region by dominating small states in its backyard.
 This is seen as a security threat not just by India, but the U.S. as well.
 Sri Lanka is valuable to all major powers because of its proximity to critical shipping routes in the Indian Ocean.
 But to the U.S., Sri Lanka’s geostrategic position makes it a vital component of the U.S. Indo-Pacific Strategy as well.

 Despite that, the U.S. is vital for Sri Lanka as a trading partner.
 The U.S. is Sri Lanka’s largest exporter with India at second place.
 24% of Sri Lanka’s total exports go to the U.S. and 8% to India.
 In 2022, Sri Lanka earned $3.3 billion from its exports to the U.S. alone, with only $414 million from China, its sixth largest exporter.
 This does not diminish the significance of other major powers.
 Sri Lanka relies heavily on India ($6.59 billion) and China ($3.76 billion) for its imports, with U.S. accounting for a mere $970.70 million as of 2023.
 Although, the U.S. concerns over Sri Lanka's record on human rights, including allegations of censorship, war crimes, and violations against its Tamil minority, coupled with economic and strategic need for each other, have resulted in a complex and sometimes uneasy relationship between the two states.